Selvamathii/Portfolio/README.md

 Welcome to my personal portfolio!
 This project was created as part of the **Webzenith Solutions 100 Days Bootcamp** to showcase my skills, projects, and development journey.

+In this repository, you’ll find:

+Personal Projects: A collection of projects I've worked on, ranging from Frontend to Database

+Code Samples: A variety of code snippets that highlight my problem-solving abilities and coding practices.

+Collaborations: Some of the exciting collaborative projects I've had the opportunity to contribute to.

 ## 🚀 Features
 - Fully responsive layout
 - Clean and modern UI design